Our Process

 Footnotes vs Endnotes: Which One Should You Use?

-Here are some factors to consider when deciding whether to use footnotes or endnotes:
+Let us go through the factors to consider when deciding whether to use footnotes or endnotes:

 Calculate the price of your order